 Los Angeles anchors the heart of Southern California and LA is the ‘King’ here in the south land.
 International tourists who visit California often say to me, I visited Los Angeles and San Francisco, and I really didn’t like Los Angeles, but San Francisco was so awesome; it is such a small city – easy to get around, manageable, picturesque etc. Well that is not what LA is about.
 To the casual visitor Los Angeles can be extremely overwhelming to the point that this city becomes a huge turnoff.
 “It is so large, and its so spread out.
 The freeways make me cringe”.
 The LA metropolitan region has truly been shaped by the automobile.
 There is so much traffic.
 Where to start?
 What to do?

 In Los Angeles size matters and we took that into consideration when we originally put this article together.
-As we continue to update this article it has quickly become our longest travel guide (with more then 135,000 words in this guide alone)!
+As we continue to update this article it has quickly become our longest travel guide (with more then 150,000 words in this guide alone)!
 While certainly not a small city (it is the second largest in the USA), it is spread out over many miles connected by a vast artery system of busy freeways.
 There are more then 10 million people in LA county alone.

 Unless you have gobs of time, you must pick and choose carefully and try not to see it all.
 Los Angeles is best absorbed with multiple trips.
 You have to look at Los Angeles under a microscope rather than from afar.
 Only then does its beauty become visible and once you begin to examine the “details” of Los Angeles, this incredible city really comes to life.

 The city is home to the very profitable film and entertainment business.
 It in fact dominates the worldwide movie and television market.
 You cannot visit Los Angeles without seeing some glimpse of this industry.
-Billboards in normal towns are ads for cell phone companies or real estate, etc – not in LA – the vast majority of billboards are for upcoming movies and popular television shows.
+Billboards in normal towns are ads for cell phone companies or real estate, etc – not in LA – in parts of town, the vast majority of billboards are for upcoming movies and popular television shows.

-Los Angeles has culture, superb beaches (when they are not overflowing with people), great surfing, excellent weather, an incredible variety of restaurants, world-class museums, the television & movie industry, huge ports, massive freeways, the aerospace industry, esoteric districts, & plenty of shopping.
+Los Angeles has culture, superb beaches (when they are not overflowing with people), great surfing, excellent weather, an incredible variety of restaurants, world-class museums, the television & movie industry, huge ports, massive freeways, the aerospace industry, oil wells, esoteric districts, & plenty of shopping.
 Also, Los Angeles maintains two major ports.

 However the greatest asset Los Angeles has is its diversity as individuals from many countries in the world live here and in some cases has the largest population of immigrant communities outside of their native countries.
 Did you know that LA has the second largest Spanish speaking population in the world after Mexico City the largest Thai community outside of Thailand, the largest Korean community outside of Korea, the largest Iranian population outside of Iran (called “Tehrangeles”), a significant Armenian community and Orange County has the largest population of Vietnamese outside of Vietnam in “Little Saigon”.